oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 *   Time constraint - should be configurable
 *   The benefits/compensations should be calculated as negative cost

+#### Hard constraints

+*   Memory constraints
+    -   free memory on target node < vm minimal memory - not enough free memory
+    -   *free memory on target node < vm maximal memory requirement should be a **soft** constraint*
+*   Network constraints
+    -   all VM networks must be available on VDS
+*   CPU constraints
+    -   VM cpus > VDS.cpus - not enough CPUs
+    -   *note that cpu over and under-allocation are soft constraints*

 ### Benefit to oVirt

 The new scheduler improves oVirt's default scheduler (~VdsSelector) and gives a better user experience by minimizing the number of migrations and optimizing resource utilization.